SAEON/national-climate-change-response-database/platform/centos/README.md

 ```

 # Setup continuous deployment via GitHub Actions
-Either use the Microsoft-provided shared runners, or setup a self hosted runner to run GitHub Actions workflows.
+Either use the Microsoft-provided shared runners, or setup a self-hosted runner to run GitHub Actions workflows.
 In either case a limited permissions user is required.
+Depending on the exact server setup, this user may/may not need access to be a member of the `docker` group.

 ```sh
 sudo adduser runner